Solving linear system problems with HHL#

 in state \(\ket{0}\), the desired state is prepared.

-Steps 1-4 are preformed as repeat-until-success (RUS) routine.
+Steps 1-4 are preformed as a repeat-until-success (RUS) routine.
 This decorator converts the function to be executed within a repeat-until-success (RUS) procedure.
 The function must return a boolean value as first return value and is repeatedly executed until the first return value is True.

 def HHL_encoding(b, hamiltonian_evolution, n, precision):